Skip to Content

 • Adjustable shoulder straps – these allow for greater flexibility in the shoulder area

-• Light weight – you want to still be able to move around
+• Lightweight – you want to still be able to move around

 • Good padding – look for good padding around the shoulders and neck